karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-07-24, Thursday

 * Was busy with work yesterday and just forgot to work on this.
-* 0.25hh: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+* 0.25h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
         * Spent some time researching.
 Looks like I'll have to roll my own mock-free Spring injection provider.
 Should probably be a JUnit `@Rule`.

+### 2014-07-25, Friday

+* 0.25h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Started implementing my new JUnit `@Rule`.
+Might need to re-jigger `EmbeddedServer` so that I can launch it with a specific set of Spring configs & profiles.